bruno5barros/Redis_like/README.md

 ## Run the project

-You need to have docker to run the code.
+You need to have docker to run the code and the tests.
 To run the project use the following command:

 - docker-compose run app